Feast of the Transfiguration: Anglican Communion

-In the Book of Common Prayer (1549 and 1552) the feast of the Transfiguration, which had had a relatively low rank in the Sarum Calendar, is omitted, but was restored to the Calendar, without a collect and reading being provided, by royal order in 1560.
-This state of affairs is perpetuated in the 1662 Prayer Book, but have been remedied had the 1928 Proposed BCP been approved by Parliament.
-As it was, the Bishops of the Church of England refused to sanction those who used the abortive 1928 Book of Common Prayer, and the August 6th date came into general use.
+In the Book of Common Prayer (1549 and 1552) the feast of the Transfiguration, which had a relatively low rank in the Sarum Calendar, is omitted, but was restored to the Calendar without a collect and reading being provided by royal order in 1560.
+This state of affairs is perpetuated in the 1662 Prayer Book, but would have been remedied had the 1928 Proposed BCP been approved by Parliament.
+As it was, the Bishops of the Church of England refused to sanction those who used the 1928 Book of Common Prayer as the 6 August date came into general use.
 The Feast of the Transfiguration is retained in the Common Worship lectionary of the Church of England (6 August).
-The American Book of Common Prayer of 1892 introduced it to Episcopalian use, and from there it has been taken into most modern Anglican calendars (sometimes called "The Transfiguration of Our Lord").
+The American Book of Common Prayer of 1892 has been incorporated into most modern Anglican calendars (sometimes called "The Transfiguration of Our Lord").

-Protestantism

-After the Reformation the Feast of the Transfiguration was abandoned in the Protestant parts of Germany, but continued to be observed in Sweden.